gaiafest/gaiafest-static/content.md

 Throughout the day we are inviting projects for interview.
 We will be mapping intentional communities, and recruiting vounteers to help with mapping communities and projects around the world involved in taking climate action.

-### Introduction to the Climate Commons 20:00 UTC)
+### Introduction to the Climate Commons (22:00 CET)
 1. GaiaFest: the climate action festival,David (setting the stage
-2. Gaiafst and Climate Action Directory - Vincent, Nate, David
+2. Gaiafst and Climate Action Directory
-4. Climate Web: a new climate commons - Mark, David
+4. Climate Web: a new climate commons
-5. Climate Questions - Jamie
+5. Climate Questions
-6. Massive Wiki and the climate commons - Pete, David
+6. Massive Wiki and the climate commons

 Hands-on.
 Breakout rooms and WikiBar

 ![](https://i.imgur.com/8kJlfVS.png)

-### Introduction to the Climate Action Platform (21:00 UTC)
+### Introduction to the Climate Action Platform (23:00 CET)
 1. Visualising Climate Action - Jerry, David
 1. Seeing the System - Christina, Jerry
 1. Quests for collective knowledge maps - MAP, Jack Park